The Vietnam War ended 50 years ago, but the battle with Agent Orange continues

 In the decades after the war ended, the recovering country fenced off heavily contaminated sites like Da Nang airport and began providing support to impacted families.

-But the U.S. largely ignored growing evidence of health impacts — including on its own veterans — until the mid-2000s, when it and began funding cleanup in Vietnam.
+But the U.S. largely ignored growing evidence of health impacts — including on its own veterans — until the mid-2000s, when it began funding clean up operations in Vietnam.
 In 1991, the U.S. recognized that certain diseases could be related to exposure to Agent Orange and made veterans who had them eligible for benefits.

 Since 1991, it has spent over $155 million to aid people with disabilities in areas affected by Agent Orange or littered by unexploded bombs, according to the U.S. State Department.
 The two countries have also cooperated to recover war dead, with the U.S. aiding Vietnam's search for its own missing.